Diabetic, 33, with erectile dysfunction hopes a 'vampire penis injection' will allow him to conceive

 Mr Croxton was told he would need to inject himself with insulin four times a day for the rest of his life after experiencing symptoms – he lost five stone of weight within just a few months and noticed a dramatic increase in his need to pass urine,

-See also Realistic diet plan for diabetic
+See also Tips for diabetic diet

 But he experienced no adverse side effects from the condition until 2010, at roughly the age of 25, when he was living a single life.